-A company listed on ASX must also disclose other specific information to ASX, such as the material terms of employment, service and consultancy agreements with directors or their related parties, and details of directors' interests in securities of the company or a related company.
-If details of a director's interests in securities are not disclosed to ASX by the company, the director is personally obliged to notify ASX, and commits an offence if they fail to do so.
+An entity listed on ASX must also disclose other specific information to ASX, such as the material terms of employment, service and consultancy agreements with directors or their related parties, and details of directors' interests in securities of the entity or a related entity.
+If details of a director's interests in securities are not disclosed to ASX by the entity, the director is personally obliged to notify ASX, and commits an offence if they fail to do so.